Few men during their lifetime come anywhere near exhausting the resources dwelling within them. There are deep wells of strength that are never used.

 Given this, it’s quite clear to see the formula at play here.
 We need to first define what kind of person we are striving to become, then we need to acquire the necessary internal resources to grow and develop into this person, and finally we can then use those resources to help us accomplish the goals that lay down the foundations of the legacy we would like to leave behind.

-The accomplishment of these goals essentially becomes the physical manifestations of our resourcefulness; and that is essentially what it takes to live a resourceful life.
+The accomplishment of these goals typically becomes the physical manifestations of our resourcefulness, which is essentially what it takes to live a resourceful life.

 Time to Assimilate these Concepts